learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Software_Licenses.md

 ## How to Choose the Right License?

-With so many possible options, it can be daunting to choose the license that is approapiate to your software, project, and team.
+With so many possible options, it can be daunting to choose the license that is appropriate to your software, project, and team.

 Firstly, you should choose between the two big categories; whether you want your license to belong to the free and open source licenses or to the proprietary licenses.
 If you are not planning on commercializing your application, then it would be a better idea to opt for an open source license.

-Among the open source licenses, if you are comfortable with someone else taking you code, changing it and making it propretsry (close), then you should go for the popular option of permissive licenses.
+Among the open source licenses, if you are comfortable with someone else taking you code, changing it and making it proprietary (close), then you should go for the popular option of permissive licenses.
 On the other hand, if you do not want this, then using a copyleft license might be the better choice.

 For more information, check this [website](https://choosealicense.com/) created by GitHub that further explains options available to you.